123rand456/site-interim/src/pages/essays/having-courage-of-a-guinea-pig.md

 **hilarity**[^2] or exhilarating verbal facility.

 > If you worship money and things, if they are where you tap real meaning in life, then you will
 > never have enough, never feel you have enough.
-It’s the truth.
+It's the truth.
 Worship your body and beauty and
 > sexual allure and you will always feel ugly.
 And when time and age start showing, you will die a
 > million deaths before they finally grieve you.
 On one level, we all know this stuff already.
-It’s
+It's
 > been codified as myths, proverbs, clichés, epigrams, parables; the skeleton of every great story.
 > The whole trick is keeping the truth up front in daily consciousness.
 Worship power, you will end
 > up feeling weak and afraid, and you will need ever more power over others to numb you to your own
 > fear.
 Worship your intellect, being seen as smart, you will end up feeling stupid, a fraud, always
 > on the verge of being found out.
 But the insidious thing about these forms of worship is not that
-> they’re evil or sinful, it’s that they’re unconscious.
+> they're evil or sinful, it's that they're unconscious.
 They are default settings.
-They’re the kind
+They're the kind
 > of worship you just gradually slip into, day after day, getting more and more selective about what
-> you see and how you measure value without ever being fully aware that that’s what you’re doing.
+> you see and how you measure value without ever being fully aware that that's what you're doing.
 > [^3]

 One thing I care about in friends is whether we'll have interesting conversations.
 I become especially invigorated, whenever such interactions temporarily prove/disprove hypotheses I have.

+**Other things that matter to me in friendships:**

+- **Taste**[^4] and aesthetic sensibility
+- **Self-knowledge** and reflective mindset
-Other things that matter to me: taste[^4];self-knowledge and reflective mindset; the confidence and the ability to project self-assurance; the ability to read others and empathize with their point of view; and a capacity to tolerate conflict.
-Intelligence, while an importance attribute, is overrated.
+- **Confidence** and the ability to project self-assurance
+- **Empathy** - the ability to read others and empathize with their point of view
+- **Conflict tolerance** - a capacity to handle disagreement constructively

+Intelligence, while an important attribute, is overrated.

 The bottom line is basically somebody to talk to, someone to depend on and somebody to enjoy.
 Across the entire life course, these expectations remain the same, but the circumstances under which